LGN520/farreach-public/benchmark.md

 - Update scripts/global.sh for your testbed accordingly
 	+ Set specific USER (username), XXX_PRIVATEKEY, MAIN/SECONDARY_CLIENT, and XXX_ROOTPATH (directory path)
+		* SWITCH_PRIVATEKEY: the ssh key used for the connection from {client0} to {switch} as root user
+		* CONNECTION_PRIVATEKEY: the ssh key used for the connections from servers/controller to {switch}, and those from clients/controller to each server as non-root user
 - For each {method} (e.g., farreach)
 	+ Under the main client
 		* Set DIRNAME as the {method} in scripts/common.sh